tvst/htbuilder/README.md

 Why use templating languages when you can just use functions?

-(PS: If you like this, check out [jsbuild](https://github.com/tvst/jsbuild) which lets you build JavaScript strings by converting simply Python functions!)
+(PS: If you like this, check out [jsbuild](https://github.com/tvst/jsbuild) which lets you build JavaScript strings by simply annotating Python functions!)

 ## Usage